Celebrate the 15th Annual

 Two Out of Four: The Possible 4 ft.
 Margaret Ross

 The celebration with The Possible 4 continues on September 27, with a whole new set of music and different combinations of musicians performing as duos and trio.
 The jazz musicians join poet and Wallace Stegner Fellow Margaret Ross for their second Jazz Poetry Month performance.
 In addition to Ross, Pittsburgh-based poets Christine Stroud and Kim Sousa will also take the stage.
-FREE RSVP HERE.
+FREE TICKETS HERE.

 SATURDAY, SEPTEMBER 28, 7:00 PM